Kernel Robust Hypothesis Testing: Robust Hypothesis Testing Under Bayesian Setting

-Combining the three different cases, we have that $\phi_B$ and $\phi^\prime_B$ are equivalent.
-We note that $\phi^\prime_B$ only consists of MMD between empirical distributions, thus it can be implemented efficiently.
-From \eqref{eq:mmddef}, we have that

-This completes the proof. \end{proof} It can be seen that the direct test for robust hypothesis testing naturally reduces to comparing the MMD distance between the empirical distribution of samples and two centers of uncertainty sets which is computationally efficient.
+and its computational complexity is $\mathcal O\big(m^2+n^2\big)$. \end{theorem} \begin{proof} The proof of Theorem \ref{theorem:bayesopt} can be found in Appendix \ref{sec:pfdirect}. \end{proof} It can be seen that the direct test for robust hypothesis testing naturally reduces to comparing the MMD distance between the empirical distribution of samples and two centers of uncertainty sets which is computationally efficient.
 The exponential consistency of $\phi_B$ implies that the error probabilities decay exponentially fast with the sample size $n$.
 In practice, we can choose a proper threshold to balance the trade-off between the two types of errors.

 The error exponent in Theorem \ref{theorem:bayesopt} is in an asymptotic sense, and is in the form of an optimization problem without a closed-form solution.
 In the following proposition, we consider a special case with $\gamma = 0$ and derive the closed-form upper bound of the worst-case error probabilities. \begin{proposition} Set $\gamma = 0$ in \eqref{eq:bayesiantest}.
 Then, the worst-case type-\uppercase\expandafter{\romannumeral1} and type-\uppercase\expandafter{\romannumeral2} errors can be bounded as follows,